 New eligibility rules, passed in July 2018, changed who is eligible to transfer their GI Bill benefits.
 The following is now the DoD policy:

-- Have at least 6 years of service on date of GI Bill transfer request, and you agree to serve 4 more years.
+- Have at least six years of service on date of GI Bill transfer request, and you agree to serve four more years.

-- Are eligible to serve an additional 4 years of military service.
+- Are eligible to serve an additional four years of military service.

-- No Longer Eligible: Have at least 10 years service and cannot serve 4 more years because of policy or law, but you agree to serve as long as you are able by law or policy.
-Who Can transfer benefits?
-Members must now be eligible to extend 4 years in order to transfer their benefits.
+- No longer eligible: You have at least 10 years of service and cannot serve four more years because of policy or law, but you agree to serve as long as you are able by law or policy.
+Who can transfer benefits?
+Service members must now be eligible to extend four years in order to transfer their benefits.

-- No Longer Eligible: Are retirement eligible from August 1, 2009 through August 1, 2012.
-(Member must sign up for one more year of service starting from the date the GI Bill benefits are transferred).
-Who Can transfer benefits?
-Members must now be eligible to extend 4 years in order to transfer their benefits.
-Starting January 12, 2020, members must not have completed their 16th year of service in order to transfer benefits.
+- No longer eligible: You are retirement eligible from Aug.
+1, 2009, through Aug.
+1, 2012.
+(The service member must sign up for one more year of service starting from the date the GI Bill benefits are transferred).
+Who can transfer benefits?
+Service members must now be eligible to extend four years in order to transfer their benefits.
+Starting Jan.
+12, 2020, members must not have completed their 16th year of service in order to transfer benefits.